marnelfr/back-to-symfony/README.md

 The secrets vault has for each environment,
 - a ``list.php`` file that stores a list of which values live inside the vault,
-- a ``encrypt.public.php`` file containing a cryptographic key that's is used to add more secrets,
+- a ``encrypt.public.php`` file containing a cryptographic key that is used to add more secrets,
 - a set of files that contains our secrets' encrypted values,
-- a ``decrypt.private.php`` file containing the secret key to decrypt and read the values in the vault. **This last file of the prod vault shouldn't be committed.**
+- a ``decrypt.private.php`` file containing the secret key to decrypt and read the values in the vault.
+**This last file of the prod vault shouldn't be committed.**

 **Secrets** act like our env vars but if set, env vars values win.\
 So dev secrets should contain our real key that should be set locally